SELFSchool/.github/profile/README.md

 Mission: Build a network of communities for families to take ownership of their education.

 Community: We are a community centric organization.
-We are community first and to be exact community of families.
+We are community first.

 Principles: Self-knowledge, self-ownership and self-directed principle of education.